1/1

 - Radiation oncologists specialize in treating cancer by use of radiation.
 The radiation is used to destroy cancer cells.

 All of the above oncologists are broadly known as "clinical oncologists" because they treat patients.
 Research oncologists conduct cancer research.
-An oncologist can both treat patients and do research.
+Some oncologists both treat patients and do research.

 Please share how this information is useful to you.